TORONTO METROPOLITAN UNIVERSITY

 Note: In order for a student to pass a course, a minimum overall course mark of 50% must be obtained.
 In addition, for courses that have both "Theory and Laboratory" components, the student must pass the Laboratory and Theory portions separately by achieving a minimum of 50% in the combined Laboratory components and 50% in the combined Theory components.
 Please refer to the "Course Evaluation" section above for details on the Theory and Laboratory components (if applicable).

-- Lab marks are based on attendance, participation (showing your work, answering TA questions), successful completion of pre-lab problems, completion of experiment steps, lab reports and successful reply to your TA questions during submission.
+Other Evaluation Information- The lab marks are based on attendance, successful completion of pre-lab problems, participation, and completion of experiment steps, lab interviews, and lab reports.
 Students will have the responsibility to achieve a working knowledge of the software packages that will be used in the lab.
+Students will work in groups of two.

 Course Content